sjovic/library/tech9/day3/README.md

 -------------------------------
 1. Add "FormsModule" to "app.module.ts" file imports array.
 2. Add modal dialog with form element, in "categories.component.html", for adding new category.
-3. Add function for reseting form on "Add Category" button click.
+3. Add function for resetting form on "Add Category" button click.
 4. Add function for submitting angular form data and pass it to the category service save function.
 5. Add error handling function and validation for form input elements.